William Contreras Player Props: Brewers vs. Cubs

 William Contreras At The Plate

-- Contreras has picked up an RBI in 29.2% of his games this year, with two or more RBI in 12.3% of his games.
-He has also driven in three or more runs in two contests.
+- In 20 games this year (30.3%), Contreras has picked up an RBI, and in eight of those games (12.1%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 30 games this year (46.2%), including multiple runs in four games.
+- In 31 of 66 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.